Clinton Township Campus Lead Pastor

 - The belief that congregants “moving-out” is an expression of “being the church”

 Serve as the designated leader/teacher at a specific campus.
 Cast big-picture vision through teaching and preaching at weekend and midweek services.
 Serve as the designated point-leader/teacher at a specific Campus, responsible for creating momentum and sustaining vision at that location.
-Help lead the campus leadership team to ensure that the Kensington brand remains intact.
+Help lead the campus leadership team to ensure that the heart of Kensington remains intact.
 Participate in the process that determines message series and titles for services.
 Champion the value of inspired teaching by training and developing others with the spiritual gift of teaching.
 Seen as the big “L” leader for their campus.

 Demonstrate the qualities of a follower of Jesus Christ, with a passion to love God, live in community with those in the body of Christ and extend the love of God to those seeking Him.
 Show a strong commitment to living out Kensington’s values of In Christ, Under Scripture, As a Family, For the One, From Brokenness, With Openhandedness, and Through Others.